allisonvaldez/SortedSquaredArraySol1/README.md

 # Coding Practice: Sorted Squared Array Solution 1
 This project is meant for me to practice coding interview questions with Python.
-In this project, I am presented with the following task: given two non-empty arrays of integers, write a function that determines whether the second array is a subsequence of the first array.
+In this project, I am presented with the following task: write a function that takes in a non-empty array of integers that are sorted in ascending order and returns a new array (of the same length) with the squares of the original sorted array (in ascending order).

-Important information to note: a subsequence of an array is a set of numbers that aren't necessarily adjacent in the array but that are in the same order as they appear in the array.
-For example, the numbers [1, 3, 4] are a subsequence of the array [1, 2, 3, 4].
-A single number in an array and the array itself are both subsequences.

 ## Running The Project
 **NOTE: Your IDE may configure the project implicitly as a module.
 BE SURE TO RUN STEP 4 BELOW BEFORE SUBMITTING LABS**

 1. Download and install Python on your computer
-2. Navigate to the [ValidateSubsequnceSol1.Mod1]() directory
+2. Navigate to the [SortedSquaredArraySol1.Mod1]() directory
 3. Run the program as a module: `python -m Mod1 -h`.
 This will print the help message.
-4. Run the program as a module (with real inputs): `python -m Mod1 <random input file> <random output file>`
+4. Run the program as a module (with real inputs): `python -m Mod1`
    a.
-IE: `python -m Mod1 input.txt output.txt`
+IE: `python -m Mod1`

 The program's output will be displated in the output.txt file.